QSaman/MarkDownFiles/TextEditors/VimTips.md

 * When you are in `command mode` (using `:`) enter `CTRL-f` to open command-line window.
 * You can yank in `command mode`.
 For example `:%y 0` copy the entire buffer into `0` register
+* You can open a terminal in Vim by running `:terminal`.

 # Search tips